Frameworks to Design Approximation Algorithms for Finding Diverse Solutions in Combinatorial Problems: Conclusion

 \section{Conclusion}

-In this paper, we give a framework for designing approximation algorithms for \MSDC{}.
-This framework runs in $\poly(\size{E} + k)$ time and versatile, which can be applied to the diverse version of several well-studied combinatorial problems, i.e., \MSDM{}, \DMCB{}, \DMGC{}, and \DIS{}.
-The key to applying our framework is the polynomial-time solvability of \textsc{Weighted Extension}, which yields constant-factor approximation algorithms for \MSDM{} and \DMCB{}.
+We give a framework for designing approximation algorithms for \MSDC{}.
+This framework runs in $\mathrm{poly}(\size{E} + k)$ time and is versatile, which allows to apply to the diverse version of several well-studied combinatorial problems.
+The key to applying our framework is a polynomial-time algorithm for \textsc{Weighted Extension}, which yields constant-factor approximation algorithms for \MSDM{} and \DMCB{}.
 Moreover, we obtain a PTAS for \MSDC{} if we can solve the problem in polynomial time for fixed $k$, yielding PTASes for \DMGC{} and \DIS{}.

+There are several directions from our work.
+Our approximation algorithms for \MSDM{} and \DMCB{} give a approximation factor $\max(1-2/k, 1/2)$, which is a constant when $k$ is a constant.
+The APX-hardness of these problems is an interesting question to prove a limitation of finding ``approximately'' diverse solutions.
+Our work focuses only on \textsc{Max-Sum Hamming Distance} as our objective function.
+However, \textsc{Max-Min Hamming Distance} or other diversity measures would be more acceptable in some practical applications.
+It would be worth investigating these diversity measures from the viewpoint of approximability.